nebtrx/Framerizr/readme.md

 Getting Started
 ---------------

 Using Framerizr.MVC is easy once installed.
-You just have to add the following where you want to iframe an ASP.NET MVC Web Application empowered with Framerizr.
+You just have to specify the container where you want to iframe an ASP.NET MVC Web Application empowered with Framerizr, e.g.:

 ```html
 	<div data-iframe-src="http://example. domain.com/" ></div>
 ```

-Or alternatively you may specified a custom Framerizr URI.
+Or alternatively you may specified a custom Framerizr URI, e.g.:

 ```html
 	<div data-iframe-src="http://example.domain.com/" data-framerizr-uri="http://other.route.com/OtherApp/Framerizr"></div>
 ```

 ### Note:
-* Check out the jQuery reference in `Views/Framerizr/Index.cshtml`.
-It's default set to jQuery v1.6.2 for surely you'll have another one installed, it's just Murphy's Law.
+* It's strongly recomended to check the jQuery reference in `Views/Framerizr/Index.cshtml`.
+It's default set to jQuery v1.6.2 but surely you'll have another one installed, it's just Murphy's Law.

 ```cshtml
 	<script src="@Url.Content("~/Scripts/jquery-1.6.2.min.js")"></script>